carokrny/flashcards/README.md

 ## Set Up

-Live site hosted by Netlify at ADD SITE
+Live site hosted by Netlify at [flashcards-react.netlify.app](https://flashcards-react.netlify.app).

 Or, install locally and run `npm start` in the project root and the app will be available on port 3000.